Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ## Known Issues

--   This release is missing quite a few collider shapes, queries, and simulation features.
+-   This release is missing quite a few queries and simulation features.
 -   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
 Try to keep the count of primitive colliders down to a reasonable amount.
+-   Compound Colliders do not support embedded Traingle, Convex, or TriMesh Colliders
 -   Authoring is weak right now.
 That stuff takes me a while to get working.
 -   This Readme has too many words and not enough pictures.